nikfrank/learn-tahini-mastermind/docs/instructions.md

 ### Redux

-[Here](http://redux.js.org/docs/basics/Reducers.html) is the Redux docs about reducers.
+[Here](http://redux.js.org/docs/basics/Reducers.html) is the Redux docs page about reducers.

 In short, Redux keeps our application's state for us - and makes sure all changes to it are easy to reason about.